Low-degree lower bounds via almost orthonormal bases: Discussion

 \subsection{Getting sharp results}

 Our results can be improved in two main directions: \begin{itemize} \item First, we have only analyzed the regime $\lambda = o(q)$, see Theorem~\ref{thm:iso}.
 We conjecture that this restriction is merely an artefact of the proof, and that (after a suitable renormalization) the basis $\Psi_G$ remains almost orthonormal in all regimes where recovery is computationally hard.
-For (HS-I) and (SBM-I), however, certain adjustments are needed in both the variance proxy and the proof.
-Indeed, when $q$ becomes much smaller than $\lambda$, the variance proxies $\mathbb V(G), \mathbb V^{(1,2)}(G)$ can be significantly smaller than $\mathbb E[\overline{P}_{G}^2]$.
+For \HidSubI\ and \StoBloI, however, certain adjustments are needed in both the variance proxy and the proof.
+In particular, for $\lambda \geq \sqrt{q}$, the variance proxies $\mathbb V(G), \mathbb V^{(1,2)}(G)$ can be significantly smaller than $\mathbb E[\overline{P}_{G}^2]$.
 In particular, the contribution of perfectly matched nodes in $\mathbb E[\overline{P}_{G^{(1)},\pi^{(1)}}\overline{P}_{G^{(2)},\pi^{(2)}}]$ must be handled more carefully than in Section~\ref{s:core}.
-We did not pursue this direction here, as the necessary renormalization and computations become challenging for general models, and we leave this for future work.
+This extension was very recently carried out in~\cite{carpentier2025phase}.

 \item Second, compared with~\cite{SohnWein25}, our LD lower bounds are tight only up to a poly-$D$ factor.
-Removing this extra factor is an interesting---albeit likely delicate---combinatorial problem, which we also leave for future work. \end{itemize}
+Removing this extra factor is an interesting---\ albeit likely delicate---\ combinatorial problem, which we also leave for future work. \end{itemize}